 Resources

-These Black history resources have been personally selected by Professor Kenyatta to help you go deeper, think harder, and reclaim the knowledge that was deliberately kept from you.
+Professor Kenyatta has personally selected these Black history resources to help you go deeper, think harder, and reclaim the knowledge that was deliberately kept from you.
 The truth about Black and African history isn't hard to find — once you know where to look.

 Professor Kenyatta's Works